MDavies2022/MikelDavies_Lab_Fall2022/Week03/README.md

 h3ll0
 ```

-Download the distribution code by typing the following into your terminal: wget https://cdn.cs50.net/2022/fall/labs/2/no-vowels.c
+Download the distribution code by typing the following into your terminal: 'wget https://cdn.cs50.net/2022/fall/labs/2/no-vowels.c'

 ## **Problem 6**